matoous/dzxcz/content/about/index.md

 > I am most likely destined for average life, which is completely fine.
-  If you zoom out further and it becomes pretty hard to view this tiny spec of time we've given and all it's trappings as anything more than ridiculous.
+  If you zoom out further and it becomes pretty hard to view this tiny spec of time we've given and all its trappings as anything more than ridiculous.
 You could become the most famous person in all of human history, build empires, construct massive monuments to your achievement, etch your damn face into the earth with a laser in space... and you'd still have just as much importance, in the scale of time and space, as every human that ever lived.
 Zero.[^average]